"We, the jury, find the defendant guilty." These are the seven words no defendant wants to hear. This is the verdict every defendant hopes to avoid.

 Recognizing the flaws of the criminal justice system, the courts provide a process of appeals that can right the wrongs of a miscarriage of justice.
 This means that a guilty verdict does not have to be the end of the line.
 If a case includes legal errors that may have adversely impacted the outcome, or if new evidence is discovered that could have changed the verdict had it been presented at trial, a person convicted of a crime has the right to appeal his or her conviction or sentence.

 An appeal is a delicate and complex process.
 Each step must be carefully handled; each brief or filing skillfully crafted.
 Extensive legal research is required to find precedence and elements of law that were violated during the trial.
 An appeal is something you cannot handle alone.
-You must have the skillful representation of an appellate lawyer.
+You must have the skillful representation of an experienced appeals lawyer.
 You may use the same defense attorney who represented you in your criminal case, but in some situations—particularly if your appeal is based in part on ineffective counsel—you may wish to find a new attorney who can look at your case and the elements of your trial with fresh eyes.

 While most states have only one "supreme court," Oklahoma has two appellate courts—one ruling on civil appeals and one ruling on criminal appeals.
 The first recourse in a criminal appeal is to present the case to the Oklahoma Court of Criminal Appeals in Oklahoma City.
 The Court of Criminal Appeals is the highest court in Oklahoma with jurisdiction over criminal cases, and is thus the state court of last resort.